-208. Uncertainty can arise from a lack of experience with the GMO.
+- 208. RF3 juncea canola has been approved by the Regulator for limited and controlled release (field trial) under licences DIR 057/2004, DIR 069/2006 and DIR 104.
+The RARMPs for these field trials identified additional information that may be required for a large scale or commercial release of RF3 juncea canola.
+This includes the uncertainty associated with the potential for any unintended effects as a result of changes in biochemistry, physiology or ecology of the GM juncea canola plants, particularly noting further information related to enhanced tolerance to abiotic or biotic stress.
+Information provided by the applicant addressing these areas of uncertainty is presented in Chapter 1, Section 6.2, and discussed in relevant sections in Chapter 1 and in risk scenarios. - 209.
+Uncertainty can arise from a lack of experience with the GMO.
 RF3 juncea canola proposed for release has only been approved in Australia under field trial licences.
-Also, non-GM B. juncea crops have only been grown in a small scale in Australia and there is a lack of information regarding B. juncea pollen movement in Australia (discussed in Risk Scenario 4), so uncertainty exists about the growing of RF3 juncea canola commercially on a large scale.
+Also, non-GM B. juncea crops have only been grown on a relatively small scale in Australia (see Risk Scenario 3) and there is a lack of information regarding B. juncea pollen movement in Australia (see Risk Scenario 4), so uncertainty exists about the growing of RF3 juncea canola commercially on a large scale.
 However, the level of uncertainty is considered to be low, given that the GM juncea canola and its parental GM canola line, as well as earlier generation GM canola containing the bar and barstar genes have been grown as commercial crops in the USA and Canada for many years without any reported adverse effects on human health and safety or the environment.
-Additionally, there is no expectation that these genes would behave any differently in B. juncea than in B. napus and information from international field trials with the GM juncea canola indicate that the GM juncea and its non-GM juncea parent do not demonstrate any biologically significant differences across a range of agronomic and compositional parameters.

-209. Overall, the level of uncertainty in this risk assessment is considered low and does not impact on the overall estimate of risk.

-210. Post release review (PRR) will be used to address uncertainty regarding future changes to knowledge about the GMO or the receiving environment (Chapter 3, Section 4).
+Additionally, there is no expectation that these genes would behave any differently in B. juncea than in B. napus and information from international field trials with the GM juncea canola indicate that the GM juncea and its non-GM juncea parent do not demonstrate any biologically significant differences across a range of agronomic and compositional parameters. - 210.
+Overall, the level of uncertainty in this risk assessment is considered low and does not impact on the overall estimate of risk. - 211.
+Post release review (PRR) will be used to address uncertainty regarding future changes to knowledge about the GMO or the receiving environment (Chapter 3, Section 4).
 PRR is typically required for commercial releases of GMOs, which generally do not have limited duration.